 Raising Chickens With Colored Eggs

 Here’s some exciting information about chickens and the color of their eggs!
 You can tell the color of their shell by looking at their earlobe.
-Eggs laid by hens with white earlobes are often white or very pale in color.
+Hens with white earlobes often lay white or very pale-colored eggs.
 The vast majority of the time, red earlobes indicate brown eggs.
 While there are always exceptions, it’s a fun thing to learn.

 Australorps